Massachusetts Law About Children's Health Care

 Consent to Medical Treatment by Minors in Massachusetts, Juvenile Rights Advocacy Project.
 Outlines the consent laws for minors seeking medical treatment under a variety of circumstances.

-Parents' How-To Guide on Children's Mental Health Services in Massachusetts, Boston Bar Association.
+Parents' How-To Guide on Children's Mental Health Services in Massachusetts, 3d ed., 2011.
+Boston Bar Association.
 Includes steps for getting help, paying for services, services in your child's school, and more.

 Responding to Scenes Involving Minors Refusing Treatment or Transport, Office of Emergency Medical Services 1/18/05.
 Provides guidance to emergency medical personnel on how to respond to minors refusing treatment in accordance with Mass. law.